aws/aws-advanced-python-wrapper/docs/development-guide/Pipelines.md

 will be called whenever the current connection changes.
 Plugins can also provide suggestions of what to do with the old connection by returning a [suggested action](../../aws_wrapper/utils/notifications.py).

-## Node List Changed Notification Pipeline
+## Host List Changed Notification Pipeline

-Plugins can subscribe to this pipeline to perform special handling when the current node list of databases has changed.
+Plugins can subscribe to this pipeline to perform special handling when the current host list of databases has changed.
 Once subscribed, plugins should override the `notify_host_list_changed` method to implement any desired logic.
-This method will be called whenever changes in the current node list are detected.
+This method will be called whenever changes in the current host list are detected.

 ## Accepts Strategy Pipeline

-Plugins should subscribe to this pipeline and the get_host_info_by_strategy pipeline if they implement a host selection strategy via the `get_host_info_by_strategy` method.
+Plugins should subscribe to this pipeline and the `get_host_info_by_strategy` pipeline if they implement a host selection strategy via the `get_host_info_by_strategy` method.
 In this case, plugins should override the `accepts_strategy` and `get_host_info_by_strategy` methods to implement any desired logic.
 The `accepts_strategy` method should return true for each selection strategy that the plugin supports.

 ## Get Host Info by Strategy pipeline

-Plugins should subscribe to this pipeline and the accepts_strategy pipeline if they implement a host selection strategy.
+Plugins should subscribe to this pipeline and the `accepts_strategy` pipeline if they implement a host selection strategy.
 In this case, plugins should override both the `accepts_strategy` method and the `get_host_info_by_strategy` method.
-The `accepts_strategy` method should return true for each strategy that can be processed by the plugin in `get_host_info_by_strategy`.
+The `accepts_strategy` method should return `True` for each strategy that can be processed by the plugin in `get_host_info_by_strategy`.
 The `get_host_info_by_strategy` method should implement the desired logic for selecting a host using any plugin-accepted strategies.
 Host selection via the "random" strategy is supported by default.